Pilfer/hermes_rs/CreatingBinaries.md

         .unwrap(),
     );

-    // Create a second function that'll end up being a SmallFunctionHeader hermes_file.add_function(
+    // Create a second function that'll end up being a SmallFunctionHeader as it
+    // doesn't have any header values that overflow the bitfield storage hermes_file.add_function(
         &mut FunctionHeader::Small(SmallFunctionHeader {
             offset: 0,